Autodesk-Forge/forge-digital-catalog/docs/deployment/heroku.md

 If you prefer to set the environment variables via the command line, run the command:
 `heroku config:set`, as an example the command to set VUE_HOST to new value is `heroku config:set VUE_HOST:<new value>`.

+**NOTE:** make sure you do NOT set a `PORT` environment variable in heroku.
+It is set by default, and adding new `HOST` variable will crash the app.

 ## Define the Web Admins

 To add new web admins to the web application, we need to run below command